AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 * Dispatcher
 * AEM

-In most cases, Dispatcher is the next server that might serve the document from a cache and influence the response headers returned to the CDN server.
+Usually, Dispatcher is the next server that might serve the document from a cache and influence the response headers returned to the CDN server.

 ## Controlling a CDN cache {#controlling-a-cdn-cache}

-There are a numer of ways to control for how long a CDN will cache a resource before it re-fetches is from Dispatcher.
+There are several ways to control for how long a CDN caches a resource before it re-fetches it from Dispatcher.

 1. Explicit configuration
-   Configure, how long particular resources are held in the CDN's cache, depending on mime type, extension, request type, etc.
+   Configure, how long particular resources are held in the CDN's cache, depending on mime type, extension, request type, and so on.

 1. Expiration and cache-control headers
-   Most CDNs will honor `Expires:` and `Cache-Control:` HTTP Headers if sent by the upstream server.
-This can be achieved e.g. by using the [mod_expires](https://httpd.apache.org/docs/2.4/mod/mod_expires.html) Apache Module.
+   Most CDNs honor `Expires:` and `Cache-Control:` HTTP Headers if sent by the upstream server.
+This method can be achieved, for example, by using the [mod_expires](https://httpd.apache.org/docs/2.4/mod/mod_expires.html) Apache Module.

 1. Manual invalidation
    CDNs allow resources to be removed from the cache through web interfaces.
-1. API based invalidation
+1. API-based invalidation
    Most CDNs also offer a REST and/or SOAP API that allows resources to be removed from the cache.

-In a typical AEM setup, configuration by extension and/or path, which can be achieved through points 1 and 2 above, offers possibilities to set reasonable caching periods for often-used resources that do not change often, such as design images and client libraries.
+In a typical AEM setup, configuration by extension, by path, or by both &ndash; which can be achieved through points 1 and 2 above &ndash; offers possibilities to set reasonable caching periods for often-used resources that do not change often, such as design images and client libraries.
 When new releases are deployed, typically a manual invalidation is required.

 If this approach is used to cache managed content, it implies that content changes are only visible to end users once the configured caching period is expired and the document is fetched from Dispatcher again.

-For finer-grained control, API based invalidation allows you to invalidate a CDN's cache as the Dispatcher cache is invalidated.
-Based on the CDNs API, you can implement your own [ContentBuilder](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/replication/ContentBuilder.html) and [TransportHandler](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/replication/TransportHandler.html) (if the API is not REST-based) and set up a Replication Agent that will use these to invalidate the CDN's cache.
+For finer-grained control, API-based invalidation lets you invalidate a CDN's cache as the Dispatcher cache is invalidated.
+Based on the CDNs API, you can implement your own [ContentBuilder](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/replication/ContentBuilder.html) and [TransportHandler](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/replication/TransportHandler.html) (if the API is not REST-based), and set up a Replication Agent that uses these pieces to invalidate the CDN's cache.

 >[!NOTE]
 >
->See also [AEM (CQ) Dispatcher Security and CDN+Browser Caching](https://www.slideshare.net/andrewmkhoury/dispatcher-caching-aemgemspart2jan2015) and recorded presentation on [Dispatcher Caching](https://docs.adobe.com/content/ddc/en/gems/dispatcher-caching---new-features-and-optimizations.html).
+>See also [AEM (CQ) Dispatcher Security and CDN+Browser Caching](https://www.slideshare.net/andrewmkhoury/dispatcher-caching-aemgemspart2jan2015) and recorded presentation on [Dispatcher Caching](https://experienceleague.adobe.com/docs/experience-manager-gems-events/gems/gems2015/aem-dispatcher-caching-new-features-and-optimizations.html?lang=en).

 ## Using a Dispatcher with an Author Server {#using-a-dispatcher-with-an-author-server}

 >[!CAUTION]
 >
->if you are using [AEM with Touch UI](https://helpx.adobe.com/experience-manager/6-3/sites/developing/using/touch-ui-concepts.html) you should **not** cache author instance content.
-If caching was enabled for the author instance, you need to disable it and delete the contents of the cache directory.
-To disable caching, you should edit the `author_dispatcher.any` file and modify the `/rule` property of the `/cache` section as follows:
+>If you use [AEM with Touch UI](https://experienceleague.adobe.com/docs/experience-manager-65/developing/introduction/touch-ui-concepts.html?lang=en), do **not** cache author instance content.
+If caching was enabled for the author instance, you must disable it and delete the contents of the cache directory.
+To disable caching, edit the `author_dispatcher.any` file, and modify the `/rule` property of the `/cache` section as follows:

 ```xml
 /rules